 Discontinued operations are reported when a component of the Company, representing a separate major line of business or geographical area of operations with clearly distinguishable cash flows, has been disposed of or is held for sale.
 Classification as a discontinued operation occurs upon disposal or when the operation meets the criteria to be classified as held for sale, if earlier.
 Discontinued operations are reported as a separate element on the consolidated statements of loss and comprehensive loss for both the current and comparative periods.
+NutraDried has been classified and reported as a discontinued operation.

-Accounting Standards and Amendments Issued and not yet Adopted
+Accounting standards and amendments issued and not yet adopted